Nettakrim/Spyglass-Astronomy/README.md

 Once an object is selected you can name it with `/sga:name <name>`, or get useful information with `/sga:info`, you can also get the information of a specific object without selecting it by following the suggestions after typing `/sga:info <x>`

-If youre playing on a multiplayer server, you can use `/sga:share` or `/sga:share <x>` to share the currently selected or specified object respectively, this gives you a code you can send in chat or /message to someone directly, which allows them to easily add a constellation or name of a planet or star on their side, provided they have the mod too, of course.
+If you're playing on a multiplayer server, you can use `/sga:share` or `/sga:share <x>` to share the currently selected or specified object respectively, this gives you a code you can send in chat or /message to someone directly, which allows them to easily add a constellation or name of a planet or star on their side, provided they have the mod too, of course.

-All the client side commands can be seen by looking at the suggestions after typing `/sga:`, or by refering to the list below
+All the client side commands can be seen by looking at the suggestions after typing `/sga:`, or by referring to the list below

 # Commands

 ### `/sga:info`

-most information is not given until you fufill a certain criteria, this can be bypassed with `/sga:admin bypassknowledge`
+most information is not given until you fulfil a certain criteria, this can be bypassed with `/sga:admin bypassknowledge`

 `/sga:info`